 Black salve was commonly used during the 18th and 19th centuries to chemically burn off tumors that were isolated to the top layers of skin.
 It has been promoted and used by naturopaths as an alternative cancer treatment with dubious results.

 don’t support the claims that black salve is an effective treatment for melanoma and other types of skin cancer.
 On the other hand, some alternative medical practitioners believe black salve:

 Every single one of these claims is unsubstantiated.

 The idea that black salve can be used to specifically draw out cancerous cells without affecting healthy cells is impossible.
 Black salve burns away both unhealthy and healthy tissue, leading to necrosis or tissue death.
 Other side effects include infection, scarring, and disfigurement.

 Black salve is also an ineffective cancer treatment because it has no effect on cancer that has metastasized, or spread, to other parts of the body.

 In one University of Utah study, people who used black salve said they sought out the treatment to avoid surgery.
-However, many people who use black salve need cosmetic surgery to fix the disfigurement the black salve causes.
+However, many people who use black salve to fix the disfigurement the black salve causes.